mmeendez8/mmeendez8.github.io/_posts/2024-12-23-preference-alignment.md

 3. [DPO: Direct Preference Optimization](#dpo)
 4. [ORPO: Monolithic Preference Optimization without Reference Model](#orpo)

 ## What is preference alignment?

 Training a large language model (LLM) can involve several steps:

-1. **Train model on next token prediction**: Train the model on a massive amount of data since we do not need to do any kind of labeling (model just predicts the next token).
+1. **Train model on next token prediction**: This is done on a massive amount of data since we do not need to do any kind of labeling.
+Raw text is enough, we just need to predict the next token in a sequence and backpropagate the error.
 2. **Supervised fine-tuning (SFT):** This is the step where we fine-tune the model to a specific task.
 This can be a chatbot, a summarizer, a translator, etc. We need labeled data for this step.
 3. **Preference Aligment:** Force the model to follow a specific set of rules or preferences.
 Like do not using offensive language, do not generate fake news, etc.